Vidya Herbs capitalises on konjac trends with SKIN-CERA®: novel ceramide extract for skin health

 How Vidya have jumped on the konjac trend

 Vidya Herbs, a leading manufacturer of herbal extracts and one of Food Matters Live’s Global Thought Leaders this 16-17 November, began to explore the non-glucomannan fraction of konjac as a source of a type of ceramide known as glycosylceramides.
 Ceramides play a role in the barrier function of the skin.
-It has been hypothesized that consumption of ceramides from the diet may upregulate ceramide synthesis in the skin, thereby improving skin barrier function.
+It has been hypothesised that consumption of ceramides from the diet may upregulate ceramide synthesis in the skin, thereby improving skin barrier function.

 Benefits of Skin-Cera® include significant improvement of skin characteristics such as: